abhihub/smarttvpi2/Electron_App/SmartTV-UI/WIFI_SETUP_README.md

 ### 3. Test QR Code Scanning

-1. Navigate to the QR code scanner
+1. The QR code scanner starts automatically when the onboarding page loads
 2. Point laptop camera at the generated QR code
 3. Verify the WiFi credentials are detected and displayed
-4. Click "Connect to WiFi" to test the connection process
+4. The system will automatically connect to the detected network

 ### 4. Test Soft AP Setup

-1. Navigate to the soft AP setup
+1. The soft AP starts automatically when the onboarding page loads
 2. Verify the setup network status is displayed
 3. Check that the QR code is generated for the setup URL
 4. Test the web interface by opening `wifi-credentials.html`